MohitCode17/genai-course/README.md

 1. User Query

    - The user asks a question.

-     Example: “What is the 44 Moving Average strategy in trading?”
+   - Example: “What is the 44 Moving Average strategy in trading?”

 2. Retriever

    - The retriever searches for relevant documents from an external knowledge base (PDFs, websites, databases, etc.)
    - This uses semantic search (based on meaning, not keywords).

 3. Embedding

-   - Both the user query and documents are converted into vectors (numerical representations) using an embedding model.
+   - Both the user query and documents are converted into vectors using an embedding model.
    - This allows the system to find semantically similar documents.

 4. Context Preparation